 But even after a season of extreme busyness, a subsequent burnout, and a prayerful re-ordering of my life, I find I want to push back on this statement.
 I believe it is entirely possible to do busy well.
 After all, if Christ has redeemed all aspects of our lives, then it stands to reason he can redeem the seasons of busyness, too.

 I don’t believe we need to avoid being busy, but we do need to be intentional in the midst of our work.
-By remembering some key principles and setting guideposts, we can handle busy, not as the world does, but in a Christ-like way.
+By setting the four following guideposts, we can handle busy, not as the world does, but as Christ.

 1. Prioritize time with the Lord